in this post you’ll find…

 We’ll show you one solution we used to implement adding Google business reviews to a WordPress site.
 While the guide focuses mainly on our experience with WordPress, it also provides information that may help you get started on your journey to adding Google reviews to your site should you require or prefer another method of implementation, or just want to learn.

 This guide will assume you have a Google My Business account and are already asking all your satisfied customers to write a Google review of your business – hopefully to add to your fast-growing collection of positive reviews!

 We’ll be walking through a few of the ways we’ve made our reviews visible on the Red Egg Marketing website using the Google Reviews Plugin by Rich Plugins.
-We found this solution to be simple and easy to implement.
+We found this solution to be simple and easy to implement to any WordPress site.
 There is a free version of the plugin that will give you some basic and limited options for adding a Google reviews widget to your site, but we believe the premium version is worth the extra $65 cost.

 The ability to easily add schema.org markup for structured data snippets in order to display Google review star ratings in organic search results

 Shortcode options making it easy to add reviews anywhere on any page or post